 You’ve been through so much.

-Life has given you more than a few hits.
-You’ve picked yourself up from each one of them.
+You’ve worked hard to navigate life after chronic or complex trauma.
 While you wouldn’t choose to live these challenges again, you see where there is meaning and purpose in what you’ve been through.

 You wake up feeling anxious most days, like there’s something you need to check on right now.
 Your mind is always going.
 You’ve been managing so much.
 It feels like there’s always something to do.